Antzed/INFO-371-image-categorization/findings.md

 ### attempt 9

 Finally, we tried adding one more conv2d Layer since previous attempt shows that adding both the conv2d layer and dense layer result in super long training time.
+We also increased the stride to 2 for the same reasons

-So for this attempt we finished the training in 12 minute got the validation score of 0.65.
-This was surprising because we thought the added complexity should have increased the validation accuracy.
+We finished the training in 12 minute got the validation score of 0.65.
+This was a little big surprising because we thought the added complexity should have increased the validation accuracy.
+This shows that the increase in stride have more influence in the validation accuracy than added layers.

 predicted    DA   EN
 |predicted category|  DA | EN |